pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 Copy-paste that link into a browser window, which will bring up the Jupyter notebook interface: ![jupyter-notebooks](jupyter-notebooks.png)

+**Using Jupyter notebooks**: If you have never used Jupyter notebooks before, we recommend opening one of the notebooks (.ipynb files) in either the "pipeline" or "segmentation" folder, then selecting the User Interface tour from the Help menu to get oriented.
+When you're done with the notebook, select "File" > "Close and Halt".
+In general, each "cell" of a notebook contains either Python code (light gray background) or explanatory text (white background).
+You can run a cell using the "Run" button.
+The notebook is interactive, and will often print out a response or show an image / plot just below each cell.
+Other times the cell will run and you'll see the brackets to the top left corner of the notebook update with a number to show you the order in which cells have be executed.

 You're now ready to start processing data using the SubcellularDistribution pipeline!
 Whenever you are done working with the pipeline, you can shut down the Docker system using:

 ```bash